waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **4F:** Sells POKé DOLL and evolution stones (FIRE, THUNDER, WATER).
 - **2F:** Sells POKé BALLs, Potions, and TMs (MEGPNCH, RZRWIND, etc.).

-# V. Navigation Strategy
+# IV.
+Navigation Strategy
 ## A. Cerulean City Navigation
 - The city is divided by a river.
 The western section (where you arrive from Route 4) and the eastern section (where the path to Route 9 is) are separated.
 To cross between them, I must use Surf.

 ## B. Mt.
 Moon Navigation
 - **Two Entrances:** There are two entrances to Mt.
 Moon from Route 4.
 The western entrance at (19, 6) leads to an isolated, dead-end section.
 The eastern entrance at (25, 6) leads to the main cave system and the path forward to Cerulean City.

-# VI.
-Puzzles & Obstacles
+# V. Puzzles & Obstacles

 ## A. Solved Puzzles
 - **Silph Co.
 Gate Mechanic:** Standing adjacent to a closed gate and pressing 'A' automatically uses the CARD KEY to open it.